MOhammedRiaad/React-Interview-Questions/README.md

   handleClick = () => {
     try {
-      // Do something that could throw
+      // Do something that could throw an error
     } catch (error) {
       this.setState({ error });
     }